Vivint Home Automation and Voice Control

 Third-Party Devices

 - Philips Hue smart lighting: Nothing sets the mood quite like lighting, whether it’s the fluorescent bulbs of a boring office or the soft, yellow hues of a living room.
 We have a ton of smart bulbs from Philips Hue, so just like the smart lock, we had all of our lights go on “away mode” when our Vivint system was armed.
 What exactly is away mode?
-Well, given that most burglaries occur between 10 a.m. and 3 p.m.,2 we wanted to make it seem like we were home during those hours, even when we weren’t.
-But rather than just leaving our lights on all day, we set up the away mode to turn them on and off periodically, which mimics someone being home more realistically.
+Well, it adjusts your interior lights to make it look like someone’s home even when you’re gone, which deters burglars.2 But rather than just leaving our lights on all day, we set up the away mode to turn them on and off periodically, which mimics someone being home more realistically.

 Aside from hooking up our Vivint components to other IoT devices in our smart home, we also controlled everything using our voices alone when we were too lazy to reach for the Vivint app.